TissueImageAnalytics/TILAb-Score/README.md

        -- 3_Lymphocyte
 ```

-* `src/` will only contain executable .py files, supporting classes, functions and codebase.
-All should go into the appropriately named directories within `src/`.
-* `doc/` contains any text based information, or documentation package
-* `etc/` is a dump for everything not relevant to other directories.
-That includes images, used in the main readme or doc.

 ### Training
 The training.py file in `src/` directory will train the model using the dataset in `dataset/` directory.
 You may need to tune the hyperparameters for training on your own dataset to train an optimal model.